 Endowed and special funds provide critical support for The University of Toledo Libraries' collections.
-They supplement the annual book budget allocation and permit purchase of materials in specialized subject areas that otherwise would not be possible.
+They supplement the annual book budget allocation from general University funds and permit purchase of materials in specialized subject areas that otherwise would not be possible.
 In addition, they help subsidize access to a variety of essential online resources.

 Below are descriptions and brief histories of a number of active endowed and named funds utilized on an annual basis to help keep the Libraries' collections current and relevant to The University of Toledo communities we serve.

 Photo: William S. Carlson Library, Main Campus, The University of Toledo

 The Carl Joseph Memorial Fund was established in 2002 by businessman and philanthropist Albert Joseph (1920-2008) in honor of his brother Carl Joseph (1915-1944), a Toledo labor and social justice activist killed in action during World War II.
 George Joseph, Albert's son, has continued to support the fund beyond his late father's original bequest.

 Carl and Albert Joseph were born in Iowa to immigrant parents from Lebanon (then part of Syria).
 In the early 1920s, the family moved to Toledo, Ohio, and settled in the "Little Syria" enclave of the city's Old North End neighborhood.
 While growing up, Carl (pictured in Army uniform) developed a strong interest in history, politics, social justice, and the American labor movement.
 After graduating from Waite High School, he went to work as a longshoreman and soon became a prominent labor leader and activist in the Toledo area.
 In 1938 at age 22, he was elected president of his local union and ran for the state legislature on a social justice platform.
 He enrolled at The University of Toledo in 1939 and again in 1941, but his activism and World War II interrupted his studies.
 On June, 6, 1944, he was killed by a German sniper in Normandy, France, after parachuting in with the 82nd Airborne Division as part of the Allied D-Day invasion of western Europe.